OpenEuphoria/vscode-euphoria/src/README.md

 The parsing engine is pretty basic and makes heavy use of regular expressions.
 There are bound to be errors and probably some missed symbles here and there.
 Please open a new issues if you find anything out of place.

+### Diagnostics Provider

+The extension will automatically check your code for errors under two conditions:

+1. Whenever an editor is *first* activated, either by opening a new document, or by switching to an tab for the first time.
+2. Whenever a document is saved.

+In order for the extension to check your code for errors, it will:

+- Run your document via `eui -batch -test ${filename}`.
+- If there are any errors in the document, `eui` will exit with a non-zero result.
+- The extension will then open the `ex.err` file and read the error information out of the first few lines.

+**NOTE:** This means your `ex.err` will be continuously overwritten while you are saving and naviaging your code!
+If you do not want this behavior, you can disable diagnostics via **File** > **Preferences** > **Settings** > **Extensions** > **Euphoria**.